Archmonger/Conreq-App-Store/README.md

     -   Easiest if this is the only version of python on your computer
 -   _Optional_: Install [Visual Studio Code](https://code.visualstudio.com/) (Suggested, but any editor would work)

-## Installing the App Store Manager
+## Installing and Running the App Store Manager

 1. Pull the repository from GitHub.
 2. Open a terminal (ex.
 Command Prompt or PowerShell) as administrator at the root of the repository.